Academic Freedom Terms of Reference:

 - All motions of Academic Freedom presented to the board must pass with a 2/3 majority, including the President.

-- The Academic Freedom Portfolio Holder will redraft the communication until a Final Statement, letter or other action is agreed upon.
+- The Governing Board will collectively redraft the communication until a Final Statement, letter or other action is agreed upon.

 - All EISA communications will be copied to the Administrator who will be responsible for arranging the delivery of the communication by email or other appropriate means.